bain-cs110/bain-cs110.github.io/pages/syllabus.md

 * What courses should I take next after CS 110?
 * What kinds of CS-related careers and opportunities are out there?

-Office hours and locations / Zoom links are posted <a href="{{site.baseurl}}/times-locations/">here</a>.
+Office hours and locations / Zoom links are posted on the shared Google Sheet that we used to signup for tutorials.
+It's also linked on our Canvas home page.
 Some office hours will be in person.
 Others will be virtual.
-See the course calendar for details.

 ## Course Staff
 This is a very large class and in order to better support each of your learning goals, we have 17 course staff members.